flipburns/spring-boot-api/README.md

 # spring-boot
-base spring boot project for getting started with api development - fork and modify to begin developing a spring boot application.
+Base spring boot project for getting started with api development - fork and modify to begin developing a spring boot application.

+Code taken and adapted from https://spring.io/guides/gs/spring-boot/

 #prerequisites